Accelerated Degree in Chemistry (BS + MS)

-The Accelerated Bachelor's/Master's (BS/MS) in Chemistry provides academically qualified students with the opportunity to earn both a bachelor's and an master's degree in five years, the time normally required to finish the co-op option BS degree alone.
+The accelerated degree program in Chemistry provides the academically qualified student with an opportunity to earn both a Bachelor of Science (BS) degree and a Master of Science (MS) degree.
+Students receive two diplomas in five years, the time typically required to finish the Bachelor of Science degree with the co-op option alone.

 This academically demanding program has several allowances built-in to enable the program to be completed in the time allotted.
 For instance, it requires only 180-181 rather than 190-195 undergraduate quarter credits.
 The co-op experience may be adjusted so that the student can take two rather than three co-op cycles, enabling two additional quarters of on-campus study.
 If needed, the student may also take evening courses while on co-op.

 Exceptional students with a cumulative GPA of at least 3.0 and who are enrolled in the five-year co-op option are eligible for the BS + MS program.
 Students formally apply to the program after they have completed 90 credits but before they have completed 120 credits.
 Students are strongly encouraged to begin planning for the program as early as their freshman year.
 Students who have more than 120 credits are not eligible.

 Transfer students are eligible to join the BS + MS program, but they must be able to complete the program in the time it would take to complete the BS degree alone.
 International transfer students must be able to meet the required minimum TOEFL score for the department graduate program (currently 550) in order to be admitted to the BS + MS program.